 The Division may waive one or more required project amenities for Acquisition/Rehabilitation or scattered-site projects.
 Applicants/Co-Applicants must submit their request in writing, along with reasoning as to why the amenity or amenities cannot be provided as part of their application.

-Community Area -Minimum of 500 square feet, 50-inch color TV, entertainment system (stereo, DVD, VHS or similar type product), set of sofas or sofa/loveseat, two lounge chairs, end or coffee tables, carpeting and/or ceramic tile, and facilities to prepare and serve food that includes a counter area, Energy Star refrigerator, microwave oven, sink, garbage disposal, with resilient and/or ceramic tile floor.
+Community Room -Minimum of 500 square feet, 50-inch color TV, entertainment system (stereo, DVD, VHS or similar type product), set of sofas or sofa/loveseat, two lounge chairs, end or coffee tables, carpeting and/or ceramic tile, and facilities to prepare and serve food that includes a counter area, Energy Star refrigerator, microwave oven, sink, garbage disposal, with resilient and/or ceramic tile floor.

 Washer and Dryer- Hook-up in each unit and/or on-site laundry facilities with a minimum of one washer and dryer for every 10 units of housing.
 Washing machines must be Energy Star rated.